milano-slesarik/whis/README.md

 # A tiny Linux command whisperer (WHIS)

-Blah blah...
-A tiny Linux command whisperer/generator.
+A tiny Linux command whisperer/generator based on LLM, written in Python.

-The main goals:
+The main goals are:
-- lightweight
-- simple
+- minimal interruption of the workflow
 - fast
-- free and unlimited (LLM requests)
+- free and unlimited suggestions (with local LLM)
+- privacy (with local LLM)
--
+- minimalistic interface
-I'm building it to use it with local (free and fast) LLMs (Ollama) but works with common external APIs too.

 ## Usage

 # ![Showcase](_showcase.gif)

-# Todo
+# Todo (business logic)

+- one-shot mode: `whis "list mp3 files"` without the interactive session
 - get configuration variables from a config file
 - `explain` command that sends request for a brief explanation of the command
   - should use a new conversation without a previous context